python/cpython/Doc/library/urllib.request.rst

    For non-200 error codes, this simply passes the job on to the :meth:`protocol_error_code` handler methods, via :meth:`OpenerDirector.error`.
-   Eventually, :class:`HTTPDefaultErrorHandler` will raise an :exc:`HTTPError` if no other handler handles the error.
+   Eventually, :class:`HTTPDefaultErrorHandler` will raise an :exc:`~urllib.error.HTTPError` if no other handler handles the error.

 .. method:: HTTPErrorProcessor.https_response()